idexio/idex-contracts-ikon/README.md

 - As traders may take on leverage, trade settlement enforces [margin requirements](#margin) on any resulting positions.
 - Due to business requirements, order quantity and price are specified as strings in [pip precision](#precision-and-pips), hence the need for order signature validation to convert the provided values to strings.
 - Ikon supports partial fills on orders, which requires additional bookkeeping to prevent overfills and replays.
 - [Fees](#fees) are assessed as part of trade settlement.
 The off-chain trading engine computes fees, but the contract logic is responsible for enforcing that fees are within [previously defined limits](#controls-and-governance).
 Because only an IDEX-controlled dispatcher wallet can make the settlement calls, IDEX is the immediate gas payer for trade settlement.
-IDEX passes along the estimated gas costs to users by including them in the taker fee.
+IDEX passes along the estimated gas costs to users by including them in the trade fees.

 ### Withdraw